-The Annual General Meeting (AGM) of the INGO Accountability Charter is the yearly meeting for all Charter Member organisations.
+The Annual General Meeting (AGM) of Accountable Now is a gathering of all Member Organisations.
 Each Full Member has a voting right at the meeting and Affiliate Members are welcome to join the discussions.
-At this meeting, Charter Members
+At this meeting, Accountable Now Members

 - monitor the performance of the Board